numenta/nupic-legacy/README.md

     mkdir -p $NUPIC/build/scripts
     cd $NUPIC/build/scripts
     cmake $NUPIC
-    (optional) make clean  # to compile all the files again

 #### Build:

     cd $NUPIC/build/scripts
-    make -j3
+    (optional) make clean / distclean   # to compile all the files again make -j3

 > **Note**: -j3 option specify '3' as the maximum number of parallel jobs/threads that Make will use during the build in order to gain speed.
 However, you can increase this number depending your CPU.